smkent/smkent.github.io/_posts/2022-03-12-non-competes.md

 # Pray I don't alter it further

 Who does your employer compete with?
-Many non-compete clauses doesn't specifically say.
+Many non-compete clauses don't specifically say.
 Who your employer considers to be a competitor may surprise you.
 The list of companies your employer competes with can also _change over time_.